elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 ---

-### Symbol properties get hidden for a reason, but is there a way to copy all the properties, including the symbolic ones?
+### JavaScript hides Symbol properties for a reason.
+Is there a way to copy all the properties, including the symbolic ones?

 <details>
   <summary><strong>View Answer:</strong></summary>